The Rules for a UK Power of Attorney: What You Need to Know

 Thinking about setting up a Lasting Power of Attorney (LPA)?
 Smart move!
 An LPA gives someone you trust the legal authority to make decisions on your behalf if you ever become unable to do so yourself.
 But before you get started, it’s important to understand the key rules that govern LPAs so you can get it right the first time.

-What is a Lasting Power of Attorney?
+What Exactly Is a UK Power of Attorney?

-An LPA is a legal document that allows you (the donor) to appoint one or more attorneys—trusted individuals who will step in to manage your affairs if you lose mental capacity.
+An LPA is a legal document that allows you (the donor) to appoint one or more attorneys (trusted individuals who will step in to manage your affairs if you lose mental capacity).
 There are two types:

 - Health & Welfare LPA – Covers medical care, daily routines, and end-of-life decisions.